Islamophobia

 Nassim doesn't respond to these comments: "I've learned not to care if they call me 'Moor' with contempt."
 If we had problems, we wouldn't have lived together for 30 years without conflict.
 We don't talk about politics, we talk about working and having a decent life."

-Abdelilah's arguments are almost identical to Nassim's, and he has a similar story.
+Abdelilah's arguments are almost identical to Nassim's, and his story is similar.
 He has lived 34 of his 37 years in Manacor.
-"I'm Spanish, Mallorcan, from Manacor, self-employed, and I pay all my taxes.
+"We're Spanish, Mallorcan, from Manacor, self-employed, and I pay all my taxes.
 And I keep quiet when I think, 'These damn people come here asking for handouts.'
 What handouts?
 If you pay into the system, you're entitled to unemployment benefits.
 If you meet the requirements, you get them.
 If not, you don't.
 Where am I supposed to fit in?
-You celebrate Holy Week, I celebrate it, and you celebrate Holy Week, I celebrate it; life here is good and pleasant.
+You celebrate Holy Week, I celebrate it, and you celebrate Holy Week, I celebrate it; life here is good and pleasant."

 Yassim is 50 years old and has lived in Manacor for 24 years.
-Before giving a pseudonym, he humorously suggests being called 'Mr. Moor.'
+Before giving a pseudonym, he jokingly suggests being called 'Señor Moro' (Mr. Moor).
 And he laughs.
 He runs a bazaar.
 "I know everyone in town, and of course, I see people come in, see my face on the counter, and leave.
-It means there's something strange going on, but I know it won't change anything."
-Vox won't change Spanish politics because we are part of this society and contribute to the economy."
+It means something's up, but I know it won't change anything.
+Vox won't change Spanish politics because we're part of this society and we contribute to the economy."

-Next to Yassim's bazaar, José tends bar at one of Manacor's old-fashioned bars, with a Canary Islands flag hanging in the window.
-He hasn't seen Vox's videos and isn't interested.
+Next to Yassim's bazaar, José tends the bar at one of Manacor's old-fashioned bars, a Balearic Islands flag hanging in the window.
+He hasn't seen the Vox videos and isn't interested in them.
 "I'm never going to vote.
 Everyone has the right to get ahead.
 I have nothing to say about the Moroccan community, except that I've never had any problems getting along with them."

 Pay taxes

 Catalina, a sales assistant in a clothing store, begins the same way.
 "They've never caused any problems.
 They've always gotten along very well.
-I have nothing against them," she says before adding a "but..." and explaining that her son had to wait for a place at school because there were "places reserved for them," that "they receive financial aid," that "they go with pigs "Better than the locals," "They take over the local businesses," and "They don't pay as many taxes or sidewalk fees."
+I have nothing against them," she says before adding a "but..." and explaining that her son had to wait for a place at school because there were "places reserved for them," that "they receive aid", that "go with pigs "Better than the locals," "They take over the local businesses," and "They don't pay as many taxes or sidewalk fees."
 "More oversight is needed," he suggests.

 Focus on a group